certeu/morio/docs/docs/guides/apis/api/readme.md

 [auto-generated reference documentation](/oas-api).

-In other words, if you're already familiar with the API, and are merely looking for for answers on which endpoint to use or what data to expect, refer to [/oas-api](/oas-api).
+In other words, if you're already familiar with the API, and are merely looking for answers on which endpoint to use or what data to expect, refer to [/oas-api](/oas-api).

 If you're new to this API, read on for a gentle introduction.